-The Department of Health and Human Services (HHS) issued a memorandum to its employees on May 3, 2017, that gags its employees from speaking with Congress and violates the Whistleblower Protection Enhancement Act of 2012 (WPEA; 5 U.S.C. § 2302(b)(13)).
-The memorandum was made public today by Senator Charles Grassley (R-IA) and Representative Jason Chaffetz (R-UT).
+The Department of Health and Human Services (HHS) issued a memorandum to its employees on May 3, 2017, that gags them from speaking with Congress and thus violates the Whistleblower Protection Enhancement Act of 2012.
+The memorandum was made public today by Senator Charles Grassley (R-IA) and Representative Jason Chaffetz (R-UT), who expressed concerns with the HHS memo.

-Nick Schwellenbach, POGO’s Director of Investigations, stated, “The Trump administration cannot unilaterally disregard laws protecting federal employees’ right to communicate with Congress.
-Agencies cannot lawfully muzzle employees to keep Congress in the dark on wrongdoing.”
+Under our system of government, the executive branch cannot unilaterally disregard laws protecting federal employees’ right to communicate with Congress.
+Agencies cannot lawfully muzzle employees to keep Congress in the dark on wrongdoing.

 The HHS memorandum states: